coburnw/mpd_web_gui/README.md

 A flask server serving as a GUI for an MPD server

 ## Changes
-Updated to python3.7
+* Updated to python3.7
-updated to latest flask-socketio get standard webpage javascripts from cdn
+* updated to latest flask-socketio
+* get standard webpage javascripts from cdn

-## Requierements
+## Requirements
 Here is an installation tutorial for OSX.

 ### MPD: